8 Holiday Plumbing Tips

 - Paper towels

 - Cigarette butts

 Grease is one of the greatest threats to your plumbing at the best of times.
 Rather than disposing of grease down the drain, pour it outside or into a can or plastic bag that can be tossed into the garbage.

 When you’re cleaning up after Christmas dinner, it can be tempting to run a dishwasher cycle while you continue to clean other dishes.
 Unfortunately, you might be creating more work for yourself by doing so.
 The dishwasher and the garbage disposal typically share the same drain, so running the disposal or pouring anything into the sink can wind up pushing that waste back up into the dishwasher’s cleaning cycle.
 Even worse, if your drains become clogged, running the dishwasher could cause the water to back up and flood your kitchen.

 Keeping kitchen traffic to a minimum not only makes it easier for you to prepare food and clean up afterward but also helps you to avoid costly plumbing “accidents.”
 Maybe your cousin dumps a plate of food into your sink, not realizing you don’t have a garbage disposal.
 Or perhaps your aunt loses a bracelet down the drain, or one of the kids doesn’t know that grease-filled pans shouldn’t go into the dishwasher.
 Taking a few steps to control your kitchen environment can help ensure that this Christmas won’t be remembered as the one where the sink overflowed.

 8. Prepare Your Drains

 Pour a brine solution (or very strong saltwater) into your sink to eliminate odors.
-This is great kitchen sinks because it keeps grease from building up in your drains, plus it’s an ideal preventive measure that can definitely save you money down the road.
 Now, you won’t have to mask odors with your usual holiday blend of potpourri!